deroahe/youtube-video-sorter/README.md

 ### Running the application:
 - open a terminal at the project's root location
-- run the following command
+- run the following command:
   - > ./mvnw spring-boot:run

 ### Using the application: